How to tap into the strengths of a culturally diverse customer service team

 Moreover, a report by the Census Bureau indicates that minorities will (ironically) form the majority of the U.S. population by 2044.
 And this change is not just happening in the U.S. either.
 As countries around the world become more culturally and ethnically diverse, the need arises for changes at all levels of society, including how brands approach customer service.

 Customer service is all about putting the customer at ease — a task that can be complicated with different cultures, backgrounds and life experiences at play.

 “Human beings typically have a higher level of trust, comfort and rapport with people who are similar to themselves, so when it’s an interaction on a cross-group level, there is the potential for less comfort,” says Patrick McKay, professor of Human Resource Management at Rutgers University.

-Given that cultural diversity is expected to further increase in the years to come, customer service best practices should include tapping into the strengths of your culturally diverse team via these three ways in order to deliver a better customer experience by embracing the diversity of your team.
+Given that cultural diversity is expected to continue to increase in the years to come, customer service best practices should include tapping into the strengths of your culturally diverse team.
+Read on for three ways to deliver a better customer experience by embracing the diversity of your team.

 1. Conduct sensitivity training

 High-quality training from established experts can lay the foundation for customer service that’s both effective and culturally sensitive, says Wesley Tindal, chief operating officer at the National Customer Service Association.
 But, it’s not enough to require frontline customer service agents to take the class.
 “Classroom training should encompass the entire organization, from the management team on,” Tindal advises.

 Such training should hit on how different cultures define good customer service, how to handle complaints with care, how culture colors the concept of respect (hierarchical or caste-based cultures, for example, might set a greater emphasis on being able to speak to the manager) and how to benchmark what good multicultural customer service looks like.
 Companies should also focus on eliminating unconscious bias (a kind of stereotyping) at work as a way to improve customer service, McKay says.